The Arcadia Institute:

 The Arcadia Institute Staff

-Allison Hammond is the Program Director for The Arcadia Institute.
+Allison Hammond is the Executive Director for The Arcadia Institute.
 She has worked with people with disabilities for over 20 years.
 She is a past president of the Junior League of Kalamazoo, she served on the board of directors for the Association of Junior Leagues International and for Housing Resources, Inc. of Kalamazoo.
 She received her Doctor of Education degree from Western Michigan University.

 Deborah L. Warfield is a Community Broker for The Arcadia Institute.
 She has been a Community Bridge-Builder for over 20 years.
 She was the original Community Outreach Worker of the Kalamazoo Deacon’s Conference.
 Deborah served on the board of the Southwest Disability Network and also a term on the Michigan Council for Rehabilitation.
 Deborah founded the Media Arts Academy and obtained her B.A. in Communications/Media Arts from Antioch College, where she currently serves on their Alumni Board.